kangel09/andrew_ng_ml/R/gradient_descent.md

 All materials are modified from [Andrew Ng's Machine Learning course](https://www.coursera.org/learn/machine-learning/programming/8f3qT/linear-regression) on Coursera.

 ## Introduction
-In this exercise, I implement linear regression and demonstrate the model using data.
+In this exercise, we implement linear regression using gradient descent and the normal equation.
+Further, we will demonstrate the model's predictive capabilities using external data.

 Files relevant to this exercise (from Matlab):